 Usually Tubal Ligation is a safe and simple procedure with a short recovery time.
 Some patients may experience nausea, shoulder pain, abdominal pain or discomfort, and cramping following the surgery.
 Possible risks of Tubal Ligation include:

-- allergic reaction to the anaesthetic
+- Allergic reaction to the anaesthetic.

-- infection, inflammation, and on-going pain
+- Infection, inflammation, and on-going pain.

-- very heavy bleeding
+- Very heavy bleeding.

-- infection in and around the area where the surgery was performed
+- Infection in and around the area where the surgery was performed.

-- injury to other nearby organs during the operation, such as bowel or ureter
+- Injury to other nearby organs during the operation, such as bowel or ureter.

-It is recommended that people who undergo Tubal Ligation surgery have regular check up with their health care professional to manage any impacts of surgery.
+It is recommended that people who undergo Tubal Ligation surgery have regular check ups with their health care professional to manage any impacts of surgery.
 Tubal Ligation is considered 99% effective.
 There is a very small risk that the tubes could become unblocked, allowing the ovum and the sperm to meet and a pregnancy to occur.
 People who become pregnant after having a Tubal Ligation are at significantly higher risk of having an ectopic pregnancy.
 Even though Tubal Ligation is considered a permanent form of contraception, the procedure can be reversed.
 The success of the Tubal Ligation reversal is dependent on the age of the individual and the way the procedure was performed.
 Reversal of Tubal Ligation can also be very expensive.
 People who have had a Tubal Ligation reversal will have significantly more trouble becoming pregnant.
 There is also a higher risk of ectopic pregnancy after a Tubal Ligation reversal.
 However, Tubal Ligation does not prevent you from getting IVF or other forms of assisted pregnancy.

 A Vasectomy involves cutting and sealing shut the tube that carries the sperm from the testes to the penis, preventing the sperm coming out in the ejaculate.
 It is generally a simple and safe procedure and is performed under local anaesthetic.
 A Vasectomy is considered a very effective form of contraception, with a failure rate of 1 in 1000.
 However, following a Vasectomy, you must wait several months and ejaculate a number of times to remove any sperm left behind in the tubes before a Vasectomy is effective in preventing pregnancy.
 A sperm test at least three months after surgery is required to determine whether the Vasectomy has successfully blocked the sperm.
 Vasectomies do not interfere with the production of sperm, hormones, your ability to get an erection or become aroused, or ejaculate.
 Some will experience swelling, pain and bruising in the penis and scrotum post-surgery.

 There are three different types of Vasectomy procedures: close-ended, open-ended and ‘no scalpel’ Vasectomy procedures.
 A close-ended Vasectomy involves blocking both ends of the tube that allows sperm to flow from the testes to the penis.
-This form of Vasectomy can sometimes lead to patients experiencing tenderness as a result of sperm build up where the testes meets the tube.
+This form of Vasectomy can sometimes lead to patients experiencing tenderness as a result of sperm build up where the testes meet the tube.
 An open-ended Vasectomy, on the other hand, blocks the tube closer to the penis, allowing sperm to flow further down the tube before it is trapped.
 The trapped sperm is naturally absorbed by the body.
-An open-ended Vasectomy prevent tenderness as a result of sudden sperm build-up near where the tube meets the testes.
+An open-ended Vasectomy prevents tenderness as a result of sudden sperm build-up near where the tube meets the testes.
 A ‘no scalpel’ procedure refers to a way of performing a Vasectomy by making only one incision to the body and no sutures are required.
 Usually, a Vasectomy is performed by making two incisions and sutures are required.
-The ‘no scalpel’ Vasectomy procedure generally have a shorter recovery time compared to the traditional Vasectomy procedure.
+The ‘no scalpel’ Vasectomy procedure generally has a shorter recovery time compared to the traditional Vasectomy procedure.